- Public programmes

 To ensure that everybody involved is satisfied with the process.

 Concomitentes is present in the field through the mediators.
 They are professionals with a solid knowledge of contemporary art and a special sensibility for mediating between citizen-commissioners and artists.

-They are professional listeners, familiar with the social context that the projects spring from, and they are in regular contact with the agents that operate in it, from public administrations to neighbourhood initiatives.
-They listen, they do research, and as a result of those inputs they choose the proposal that will be carried out.
+They are listeners, familiar with the social context that the projects spring from and they are in regular contact with the agents that operate in it, from public administrations to neighbourhood initiatives.
+They listen, they do research and, as a result of those inputs, they choose the art proposal that will be carried out.

 The appropriateness of the resulting artwork, and its social acceptance, will depend on the willingness of all parties to share their knowledge and find ways of working together.

 And, as the citizen commissioners own the work of art that they have commissioned, the affect that they and their community have for the artwork determines its value and lifespan.